hbokh/CoreOS-VMware/README.md

 ```

 **Note**: The `$private_ipv4` and `$public_ipv4` substitution variables referenced in other documents are not supported on VMware.
 See this [link](https://coreos.com/docs/running-coreos/platforms/vmware/).

+This is where VMware is lacking a metadata service (as opposed to Vagrant / Virtualbox and OpenStack).
-So you'll need a different and unique ISO for every separate CoreOS guest on VMware.
+So you will need a different and unique small ISO-image for EVERY separate CoreOS guest on VMware.

 ## Issues